wp-plugins/cleantalk-spam-protect/readme.txt

   * Fixed rejects in bbPress guests comments.

 = 4.4 2014-10-29 =
-  * Improved anti spam JS test for CF7.
+  * Improved anti-spam JS test for CF7.
   * Fixed 'noscript' text in FaceBook Like preview in Valenti theme.

 = 4.2 2014-10-20 =